-- Trade Enrichment with general Clearing and Settlement related Information: For both, orders and quotes, the automatic enrichment of trade items with clearing related identification, and additionally for cash markets settlement related information, of the trading member and of the clearing member as known to the clearing system. - Automatic Trade Enrichment with pre-defined Clearing related Information: For quotes and for a specific type of orders, the automatic enrichment of trade items with user provided pre-defined values for clearing related information. - A trade reversal and trade entry facility available exclusively to the exchange.
+- Trade Enrichment with general Clearing and Settlement related Information: For both, orders and quotes, the automatic enrichment of trade items with clearing related identification, and additionally for cash markets settlement related information, of the trading participant and of the clearing member as known to the clearing system. - Automatic Trade Enrichment with pre-defined Clearing related Information: For quotes and for a specific type of orders, the automatic enrichment of trade items with user provided pre-defined values for clearing related information. - A trade reversal and trade entry facility available exclusively to the exchange. - A compression service infrastructure.